vincentnam/ProjetInterpromo2020G8/README.md

 }  }  }

 It contains for each image, for each seat, for each element the distance of the seat to the element.
+##### Each point is defined in this document by its centroid coordinates, height and width.
 #
 Documentaiton Deep Learning : https://docs.google.com/document/d/1Pht0gxAkobEJzD24B42Fu_TzKjeq6rgOsKi-l9-fEvM/edit?usp=sharing